pratikb25/OpenHack/README.md

 # OpenHack
-An online hackathon management service
+An online hackathon management service developed using SpringBoot 4.0 and hibernate framework